Michaelgwei86/kubernetes/Kubernetes/README.md

 # POD AND CONTROLLERS:
 ## REPLICASETS:
+A ReplicaSet maintains a stable set of replica Pods running at any given time.
+As such, it is often used to guarantee the availability of a specified number of identical Pods
 Controllers are the brain behind k8s, they monitor k8s objects and respond accordingly.
 - the replication controller helps increase the number of pods in the node for high availability.
 - It also serves as recreating a pod if it fails.